hashgraph/guardian/README.md

    - As a second example: to test the new release change the HEDERA_NET to "testnet".
 This is the complete configuration:

-   Set the name of the Guardian platform to whatever descripting name in the `.env` file
+   Set the name of the Guardian platform to whatever description name in the `.env` file

    ```shell
       GUARDIAN_ENV="testupgrading"